KhronosGroup/glTF/specification/2.0/README.md

     ]
 }
 ```
+> **Implementation Note:** When image data is provided by `uri` and `mimeType` is defined, clients should prefer JSON-defined MIME Type over one provided by transport layer.

 First image pixel corresponds to the lower left corner of the image.

 > **Implementation Note:** With WebGL API, the first pixel transferred from the `TexImageSource` (i.e., HTML Image object) to the WebGL implementation corresponds to the upper left corner of the source.
 To achieve correct rendering, WebGL runtimes must flip Y axis by enabling `UNPACK_FLIP_Y_WEBGL` flag.
 This behavior was changed from glTF 1.0.